 How to Get an Autism Diagnosis

-The journey to a diagnosis of Autism spectrum disorder (ASD) is a unique experience, and can often be long, confusing, and overwhelming.
-Because ASD presents differently for different people, and there is no official medical test for it, healthcare professionals must individually assess a person’s development and behavior over time to make a diagnosis.
+The journey to a diagnosis of Autism is a unique experience and can often be long, confusing, and overwhelming.
+Because Autism presents differently for different people, and there is no official medical test for it, healthcare professionals must individually assess a person’s development and behavior over time to make a diagnosis.

-Although some people receive a diagnosis as early as 18 months old (or even younger in some cases), the variability in ASD symptoms means that for some people, diagnosis is not achieved until much later in life.
-Age of diagnosis may also be affected by limitations such as cost and accessibility of care, as well as social stigma and stereotypes associated with ASD, and as a result, not everyone may be able to or wish to get an official diagnosis for themselves or their child.
+Although some people receive a diagnosis as early as 18 months old (or even younger in some cases), the variability in Autism symptoms means that for some people, diagnosis is not achieved until much later in life.
+The age of diagnosis may also be affected by limitations such as cost and accessibility of care, as well as social stigma and stereotypes associated with Autism.
+As a result, not everyone may be able to or wish to get an official diagnosis for themselves or their child.

 Do you need an ASD diagnosis?